Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 Why are my Oyster Plant leaves curling?

-The leaves on your Oyster Plant are curling due to inconsistent watering, soggy soil, and extreme temperatures.
+The leaves on your Oyster Plant are curling due to inconsistent watering, soggy soil or extreme temperatures.

 How to fix it